This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral Palsy Medical Care and Resources in Wichita

-Wichita is home to several organizations and facilities that can help your child and your family.
-Legal help is a must if you suspect malpractice, but your child also needs the best treatment, care, and support the area offers.
+Wichita has several organizations and facilities to help your child and family.
+Legal help is necessary if you suspect malpractice, but your child also needs the best treatment, care, and support the area offers.

 Kansas University Medical Center Pediatrics

-The KU Medical Center has a pediatrics location in Wichita with a staff of specialists who take a team approach to treating patients and supporting families.
+The KU Medical Center has a pediatrics location in Wichita.
+Its staff of specialists takes a team approach to treating patients and supporting families.
 In addition to specialists, KU offers a cerebral palsy/medically complex children’s clinic.

 The clinic is a collaborative effort with Wesley Children’s Hospital and Kansas Special Health Care Needs, a program that serves children with disabilities up to the age of 21.
 The clinic brings together specialists to meet the needs of each patient with a complex diagnosis like cerebral palsy.[1]